code-snipes/fls-wsl-siteconnect/README.md

 > IMPORTANT:
 >
 > If you change/add somthing in **/etc/wsl.conf** the Distribution needs to get
 > **teminated**.
 This command does a complete shutdown of the Distribution.
 If you reconnect
 > to it, it is like a reboot.
-The settings in the configuration file getting adapted by this reboot.
+The settings in the configuration file gets applied by this reboot.

 Restart the ```siteconnect-ubuntu-18.04``` Distribution by simply type:
 ```pws